PaddlePaddle/PaddleX/docs/pipeline_deploy/lite_deploy_en.md

 </table>

 **Note**
-- Currently, there is no demo for deploying the Layout Area Detection module on the edge side, so the `picodet_detection` demo is reused to deploy the `PicoDet_layout_1x` model.
+- Currently, there is no demo for deploying the Layout Area Detection module on the edge, so the `picodet_detection` demo is reused to deploy the `PicoDet_layout_1x` model.

 ## Reference Materials

-This guide only introduces the basic installation and usage process of the edge-side deployment demo.
+This guide only introduces the basic installation and usage process of the edge deployment demo.
 If you want to learn more detailed information, such as code introduction, code explanation, updating models, updating input and output preprocessing, updating prediction libraries, etc., please refer to the following documents:

 - [Object Detection](https://github.com/PaddlePaddle/Paddle-Lite-Demo/tree/feature/paddle-x/object_detection/android/shell/cxx/picodet_detection)
 - [Semantic Segmentation](https://github.com/PaddlePaddle/Paddle-Lite-Demo/blob/feature/paddle-x/semantic_segmentation/android/shell/cxx/semantic_segmentation/README.md)